 Until IPv4 addresses start to run out, there is no disadvantage to using an IPv4-only connection.

-So the website won’t see your real IPv4 address, but it will see your IPv6 address.
-Which can be used to identify you.
+So the website won’t see your real IPv4 address, but it will see your IPv6 address - which can identify you.

 1. Use a VPN client with IPv6 leak protection